Roman Catholic Diocese of Sarno

 The Diocese of Sarno (Latin: Dioecesis Sarnensis) was a Roman Catholic diocese located in the town of Sarno in the province of Salerno in the Campania region of Italy.
+It is 21 km directly east of Mt.
+Vesuvius, and 10.5 km north of Nocera de' Pagani.
 In 1818, it was united with the Diocese of Cava de' Tirreni to form the Diocese of Cava e Sarno.